 What follows plays like a pulp noir version of Citizen Kane as Van Stratten researches Arkadin’s shady past, travelling to Germany, Monte Carlo, France, Denmark, Switzerland, New York and Mexico, to interviews those who played a part in it – who then start being bumped off.
 Soon Van Stratten is also on the run after poor, sweet-but-dim Mily is also killed.
-The story in the film is mainly a series of interrelated vignettes as we meet some very eccentric characters (cue several star cameos) such as the Danish drug addict flea-circus owner played by Mischa Auer, a Dutch antique dealer (Michael Redgrave), a French black marketer (Peter Van Eyck), a Polish baroness (Suzanne Flon in English-language prints), a white slaver now living in Mexico (Katina Paxinou) and so on, travelling all over the globe in his quest – but all roads lead back to the imposing Spanish castle where Arkadin lives with his daughter.
-There is a sort of fairy tale atmosphere to this very tall tale, which certainly suits the baroque shooting style full of expressionist styling and extravagant camera moves.
+The story in the film is mainly a series of interrelated vignettes as we meet some very eccentric characters (cue several star cameos).
+These inlude a Danish drug addict flea-circus owner (played by Mischa Auer), a Dutch antique dealer (Michael Redgrave), a French black marketer (Peter Van Eyck), a Polish baroness (Suzanne Flon in English-language prints), a white slaver now living in Mexico (Katina Paxinou) and so on.
+Van Stratten travels all over the globe in his quest – but all roads lead back to the imposing Spanish castle where Arkadin lives with his daughter.
+There is a sort of fairy tale atmosphere to this very tall tale, which certainly suits the baroque shooting style that is full of expressionist styling and extravagant camera moves.

 “And that was all that was known about him, his name: in the bottom right-hand corner of a check, or at the foot of a contract.”